SoFi Personal Loan Review: Got excellent credit or high potential to earn? A SoFi personal loan may be right for you.

 Where SoFi stands apart from most lenders is by combining a sense of community with lending.

-And it’s not just its online community that SoFi fosters.
+And SoFi doesn’t just foster an online presence.
 The offline social networking opportunities at SoFi are impressive too.

-Borrowers are invited to private dinners where they can meet other community members as well as to events that educate them on financial matters, such as buying a new home, in addition to regular fun events, like attending a ballgame.
+Borrowers are invited to private dinners where they can meet other community members.
+SoFi hosts regular events to educate members on financial matters, such as buying a new home, as well as regular fun events, like attending a ballgame.

 And that’s all in addition to competitive rates that few rivals can offer.
 Personal lending rates are generally much higher than the typical APR charged by SoFi.